Multi-copy Axion Transfer Function and Observational Implications of Effective de Broglie Scales

-These estimates depend on specific mass choices, while the true axion spectrum across galaxies and clusters is uncertain.
-Nevertheless, the presence of multiple axion copies may be inferred independently of the detailed mass spectrum if the spread of transients (and thus $m_{\text{eff}}'$) varies with radial position or source redshift.
-Such dependencies trace the spatial variation of the relative contributions $\{ w_i'\}$, a feature absent in single-copy scenarios.
-Similarly, galaxy–galaxy strong lensing could provide evidence for multiple copies if the inferred $m_{\text{eff}}'$ shows spatial variability.
-An especially promising case is the Cosmic Horseshoe, where the expected $\sim 60$ transients per JWST pointing at 29 AB mag \citep{keith_cosmic_horseshoe} will allow $m_{\text{eff}}'$ to be determined near the tangential critical curve, while the detection or absence of compact sources near radial arcs could constrain the $\psi$DM mass separately \citep{2505.24373}.
+These estimates depend on specific mass choices, while the true axion spectrum in galaxies and clusters is uncertain.
+Nevertheless, the presence of multiple axion copies may be inferred independently of the detailed mass spectrum if the spread of transients (and thus, $m_{\text{eff}}'$) varies with radial position or source redshift.
+These dependences trace the spatial variation in the relative contributions $\{ w_i'\}$.
+This feature is absent in single-copy scenarios.
+We demonstrate this spatial variation with a toy halo of mass $10^{10}M_\odot$ in Fig.\ref{radial_variation_toy_halo}, in which $m_{\text{eff}}'$ spans a modest range (from $2.3$ to $5.4$) at $r>1$kpc and displays more rapid variation closer to solitons.
+Similarly, galaxy-gaalaxy strong lensing might provide evidence of multiple copies if the inferred $m_{\text{eff}}'$ varies spatially.
+An especially promising case is the Cosmic Horseshoe, where the expected $\sim 60$ transients per JWST pointing at 29 AB mag \citep{keith_cosmic_horseshoe} will allow us to determine $m_{\text{eff}}'$ near the tangential critical curve, while the detection or absence of compact sources near radial arcs might constrain the $\psi$DM mass separately \citep{2505.24373}.
 A discrepancy between these two radial positions (separated by $\sim 5$") would suggest the presence of multiple axion copies.
-Likewise, a potential signature of multiple axion copies would be a discrepancy between the soliton size inferred from stellar kinematics and the soliton size predicted for the halo given the effective mass $m_{\text{eff}}'$ derived from lensing (in a multi-field context, where the lightest copy is expected to dominate in the central region \citep{2309.05694, 2310.19762}).
+Likewise, a potential signature of multiple axion copies would be a discrepancy between the soliton size inferred from stellar kinematics and the soliton size predicted for the halo given the effective mass $m_{\text{eff}}'$ derived from lensing.